 Part 1: State of Compliance.
 Lake Superior College (LSC) recognizes that the misuse of alcohol and other drugs is a serious issue affecting college students, the community and our society.
 LSC adheres to the federal Drug-Free Schools and Campuses Act (DFSCA) and Minnesota State Board Policy 5.18 which prohibits the unlawful possession, use, or distribution of alcohol and illicit drugs by students and employees on the college premises, or in conjunction with any college sponsored activity or event, whether on- or off- campus.
-In accordance with federal regulations, this policy is included in the College’s Online Student Handbook, and included with the annual Campus Crime and Security Report, which is distributed to every student and employee.
+In accordance with federal regulations, this policy is included in the annual Campus Crime and Security Report, which is distributed to every student and employee.
 The college conducts a biennial review of this policy to determine the effectiveness of this policy and to ensure that disciplinary sanctions for violating standards of conduct are enforced consistently.

 Part 2: Standards of Conduct.
 No student or employee shall manufacture, sell, give away, barter, deliver, exchange, distribute, or possess with the intent to manufacture, sell, give away, barter, deliver, exchange, or distribute alcohol, illicit drugs or drug paraphernalia while involved in a college-sponsored activity or event, on- or off- campus.

 - No student or employee shall possess or use a controlled substance while involved in a college-sponsored activity or event, on- or off-campus, except when the possession is for that person’s own use and is authorized by law.

 - Students and employees are expected to act responsibly and conduct themselves appropriately when representing the college on or off campus.
 The Unlawful or irresponsible use of alcohol or other drugs will result in sanctions as described in this policy.